Research & Publications

 Morgan Luck’s gamer’s dilemma (Ethics Inf Technol 11(1):31-35, 2009) rests on our having diverging intuition when considering virtual murder and virtual child molestation in video games.
 Virtual murder is seemingly permissible, when virtual child molestation is not and there is no obvious morally relevant difference between the two.
 I look into competitive games, to expand Rami Ali's dissolution of the dilemma (Ethics Inf Technol 17:267-274, 2015): I argue that when competitors consent to participate in a competition, the rules of the competition supersede everyday moral intuitions.
 Virtual children cannot be represented as giving consent to be molested because (1) children cannot be represented as giving sexual consent, and (2) consent to be possibly molested cannot be given.
 This creates a morally relevant difference between murder and molestation.

-Online-Computer-Mediated Interviews and Observations: Overcoming Challenges and Establishing Best Practices in a Human-AI Teaming Context, Proceedings of the 54rd Annual Hawaii International Conference on Social Systems, forthcoming (with with Keri Stephens, Amanda Hughes, Anastazja Harris, Caroline Montagnolo, Ashley Stevens, Yasas Senarath, and Hemant Purohit)
+Online-Computer-Mediated Interviews and Observations: Overcoming Challenges and Establishing Best Practices in a Human-AI Teaming Context, Proceedings of the 54rd Annual Hawaii International Conference on Social Systems, 2021 (with with Keri Stephens, Amanda Hughes, Anastazja Harris, Caroline Montagnolo, Ashley Stevens, Yasas Senarath, and Hemant Purohit)

 This study, conducted during early phases of COVID-19, included 15 volunteer tweet-annotators working with an emergency response organization.
 This method contribution uses cues-related and surveillance theories to reveal challenges and best practices when asking research participants to share their screen, be on video, and participate in a multiple-interview study.
 The findings suggest that researchers conducting online-mediated research should be prepared to provide technical support for the devices and interfaces participants use during the study, find ways to “see” beyond what is on the mediated screen, and consider ethical issues not often discussed.